Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 Four core techniques deliver measurable simplification:

-- Smart defaults — Pre-select the most common option so users can proceed without thinking, but retain the ability to customize
+- Smart defaults: Pre-select the most common option so users can proceed without additional decisions, but retain the ability to customize

 These simplification techniques deliver real business outcomes.
 Optimizing checkout flows can increase conversion rates by 35.26% through redesign alone.

-DocuSign achieved a 35% increase in mobile conversions by simplifying their sign-up process and removing non-essential form fields.
-The impact compounds quickly.
+DocuSign achieved a 35% increase in mobile conversions by simplifying their sign-up process and removing non-essential form fields—a result consistent with what Baymard's checkout research shows across industries.

-Principle 7: Error Prevention & Recovery - Design for Mistakes
+Principle 7: Error prevention and recovery - design for mistakes

 Effective error prevention relies on clear communication before users act: